Blog

 Recent Posts widget added to sidebar

-For a tutorial on how to create WordPress Posts, go here: How To Create A Post In WordPress
+To learn how to create a WordPress Post, see this step-by-step tutorial: How To Create A Post In WordPress

-Next, we’ll add a widget to your sidebar section for listing pages.
+Next, we’ll add a widget to your sidebar navigation area to display page links.

 Find a Pages widget in the Available Widgets section …